Blog

 Pokeweed berries, sometimes mistaken for blueberries due to their small size, may be seen growing along roadsides and in gardens.

 As a youngster, I always wondered why my parents stopped me from trying them, but I felt they must have a good reason.
-I discovered it after a lot of reading on pokeweed and other invasive species.
+I discovered it after reading about pokeweed and other invasive species.

 Is it true that pokeweed kills you if you touch it?

 Pokeweed is a deadly natural herbaceous plant found across the United States.
 Another name for it is Phytolacca americana.
-It’s invasive, grows in a variety of soils, and may reproduce at a rapid rate (up to 50,000 seeds per plant).
+It’s invasive, grows in various soils, and may reproduce rapidly (up to 50,000 seeds per plant).

 There are a lot of these plants, and maybe if they weren’t poisonous, they wouldn’t be an issue.
 Usually, the seeds are dispersed either when the plant itself sheds them or when birds consume them.
 Pokeberries have a deceptive appearance but should not be consumed under any circumstances.